From Jamie Holmes in the NY Times:

 Published by Jason Schwartz

 I have been an addiction professional and social worker since 1994.
 I started blogging in 2005 as the Clinical Director at Dawn Farm.
-I no longer work at Dawn Farm and am now the Director of Behavioral Medicine at a community hospital, and a lecturer at Eastern Michigan University’s School of Social Work.
+I currently serve as the Director of Social Work and Spiritual Care for a healthcare system.
+I've also served as the Director of Behavioral Health at another hospital.
+I'm also a lecturer at Eastern Michigan University’s School of Social Work.

 Views expressed here are my own.